2600hz/OSTJiraSync/README.md

   }
 ]
 ```
 I've cheated a bit here and used the optional "continue".
 More on that in a moment.
-But, basically this would tell your client when they have been subscribed to a new JIRA ticket.
+Basically, this would tell your client when they have been subscribed to a new JIRA ticket.
 Then, give them a status update when it's opened and closed.

 While this is pretty cool, it's also pretty limited.
 Here's some optional fields you can use to up your game a bit more...

 * continue: Bool (true/false) Default false.
 Continues processing additional array elements
 * private: Bool (true/false) Default false.
-Makes "message" a internal note, not sent or visable to end users
+Makes "message" a internal note, not sent or visible to end-users
 * webhook: string (URI) Hits a webhook URI.
-Useful for futher automation
+Useful for further automation
-* jiraComment: Makes a comment onto the JIRA ticket
+* jiraComment: Makes a comment on the JIRA ticket

 Lets explore how powerful this can get with this example